Kent Anderson (novelist): Life

-Anderson was a visiting writer at the University of Texas at El Paso (UTEP) in El Paso, Texas until 1986.
-He moved to Los Angeles and began teaching creative writing at UCLA and then became a protégé of John Milius, a screenwriter, producer and director involved with such films as Jeremiah Johnson, Apocalypse Now, Conan The Barbarian, and Red Dawn.
-Anderson spent four years writing screenplays for New Line Cinema and won a second NEA creative writing fellowship in 1987.
+Anderson was a visiting writer at the University of Texas at El Paso in El Paso, Texas until 1986.
+He moved to Los Angeles and began teaching creative writing at UCLA.
+Anderson became a protégé of John Milius and spent four years writing screenplays for New Line Cinema.
+He won a second NEA creative writing fellowship in 1987.

-Anderson left Hollywood to work as a tenure-track assistant professor at Boise State University, (BSU) in Boise, Idaho, where he finished his second novel, Night Dogs, about his time as a police officer in Portland.
-Night Dogs was selected by the New York Times as a Notable Book of the Year for 1998. and the French edition, Chiens de la Nuit, won the “Prix Calibre 38.” prize for best novel that same year.
+Anderson left Hollywood to work as a tenure-track assistant professor at Boise State University in Boise, Idaho.
+There he finished his second novel, Night Dogs, which finds Hanson working as a police officer in Portland.
+In Night Dogs Hanson is moving towards self-destruction, worn down by the violence and suffering he witnesses (and participates in) every day, his memories of the war, and his own drug and alcohol use.
+The novel's ending offers a moment of hope.
+Night Dogs was selected by The New York Times as a Notable Book of the Year for 1998. and the French edition, Chiens de la Nuit, won the “Prix Calibre 38.” prize for best novel that same year.
 The following year he published Liquor, Guns & Ammo, a collection of autobiographical non-fiction.

-While living in Santa Fe, New Mexico, he published a collection of non-fiction pieces, Pas de Saison Pour L’enfer, (No Season For Hell) in France, and in 2018 published Green Sun, a novel about his work as a police patrolman in Oakland, California.
+While living in Santa Fe, New Mexico, he published a collection of non-fiction pieces, Pas de Saison Pour L’enfer, (No Season For Hell) in France, and in 2018 published a third Hanson novel, Green Sun, inspired by his work as a police patrolman in Oakland.

 Green Sun was one of five finalists for the Los Angeles Times Book Prize in 2018.
 The French edition, Un Soleil Sans Espoir, was awarded the 2019 “Grand Prix du Roman noir etranger de Beaune,” and the 2019 “Grand Prix de Litterature Policiere,” two of the most prestigious award given for crime and detective fiction in France.
-Kent Anderson was the Guest of Honor in 2019 at the Festival International du Roman Noir de Frontignan, France.
+Anderson was the Guest of Honor in 2019 at the Festival International du Roman Noir de Frontignan, France.

-Anderson currently lives in Medanales, New Mexico, on a horse ranch along the Chama River, where he is at work on a memoir about the years he spent with wild and half-wild horses in central Idaho.
+Anderson lives in Medanales, New Mexico, on a horse ranch along the Chama River, where he is at work on a memoir about the years he spent with wild and half-wild horses in central Idaho.